izgzhen/gsoc-file-support/notes/File-API-WPT.md

 1. `blob`
     + Construction parameter `BlobParts`
+        + The second test in `Blob-constructor.html` is rather strange...
     + Slicing doesn't work
     + Content type doesn't work
     + Blob URL is not supported